azzoz20011/etl_pipeline/README.md

 5- time - timestamps of records in songplays broken down into specific units
 - start_time, hour, day, week, month, year, weekday

-this design will enable us have the least number of `JOIN` with the availability of related data in the same Dimension so i can use the data without any `JOIN`.
+This design will enable us have the least number of `JOIN` with the availability of related data in the same Dimension so i can use the data without any `JOIN`.

-# analysis queries
+# Analysis queries
-- how many listener in each hour?
+- How many listener in each hour?
 `select t.hour, count(s.songplay_id)
 from songplays s
 JOIN time t